5of12/cacophony/README.md

 Cacophony is a **gesture detection system for Unity**.
 Designed for extensibility and speed when prototyping new ideas, and to reduce iteration time when building for reliability.

-Included are examples for how to use gesture detection with [Ultraleap Hand tracking](https://ultraleap.com), though the architecture is agnostic to the data source.
-With a little imagination you can use it with almost anything.
+Examples are included which demonstrate hand gesture detection via [Ultraleap Hand tracking](https://ultraleap.com), though the architecture is agnostic to the data source.
+_With a little imagination you can use it with almost anything..._

 Cacophony breaks down the process of building gesture detection for applications into three main parts:
 - Detecting a gesture to initiate interaction